Koushik23jejje/Bank-Marketing-ML-Project/README.md

-Certainly!
-Here’s a clean, structured, and engaging GitHub README.md for your Bank Marketing ML Project:

 # Bank Marketing ML Project

 A machine learning project for predicting the success of bank marketing campaigns using a decision tree classifier.
 Analyze customer data from a Portuguese banking institution to determine the likelihood of term deposit subscriptions based on client and campaign features.